-Socialization is normally discussed in terms of primary socialization, which is particularly intense and takes place in the early years o life, and secondary socialization, which continues throughout the life course.
+Socialisation is normally discussed in terms of primary socialisation, which is particularly intense and takes place in the early years o life, and secondary socialisation, which continues throughout the life course.

-The main criticism of theories of socialization is that they tend to exaggerate its influence.
-This is particularly true of functionalism which tended to see individuals as cultural dopes, at the mercy of socializing agencies.
+The main criticism of theories of socialisation is that they tend to exaggerate its influence.
+This is particularly true of functionalism which tended to see individuals as cultural dopes, at the mercy of socialising agencies.

-Dennis Wrong (1961) took issue with what he saw as the ‘oversocialized concept of man’ in sociology, arguing that it treats people as mere role-players, simply following scripts.
+Dennis Wrong (1961) took issue with what he saw as the ‘oversocialised concept of man’ in sociology, arguing that it treats people as mere role-players, simply following scripts.